kwh3884858/Hippocampus/Tools/imgui/README.md

 It`s time to describe our new story editor written by c++, easy to use and friendly to developers.
 This document will show the framework of Heaven Gate, its data struct and usage.
 If you are not a developer. then you should directly jump to the last part, about how to use this editor.

+## Refactoring for Node Graph
+For the new grapg node function, HG need to refactor
+- Move data from story editor to single data manager.
+- Node graph can open one chapter at once.
+- Story editor, or a new small version editor should be added, will be accpet a part of story from node garph to edit.
+-

 ## The Framework of Heaven Gate

 Heaven Gate is base three-part: model, view and controller.
 But these three names is come from the software engineering area, in Heaven Gate, we will call them data, window and controller for a better semantically understand.